 Unclog the Showerhead

-If it becomes clogged, fill a plastic bag with undiluted white vinegar and place the bag over the head so it is submerged; secure and seal the bag with a rubber band.
+If your showerhead becomes clogged, fill a plastic bag with undiluted white vinegar then place the bag over the head so it's submerged; secure and seal the bag with a rubber band.
 Soak overnight and then scrub the face with a toothbrush.

-Warm weather means more weeds.
-But don't go for the chemical weed killer.
+Warm weather means more weeds, but you don't need to reach for the chemical weed killer to banish them for your garden.
 Douse the offending foliage with vinegar instead.
 The weeds will likely shrivel in a day or so; resilient ones rarely withstand a second treatment.

 Restore Your Stained Rug

-Oops.
-Have a spill?
-Blend white vinegar and water together in equal parts, and pour the solution over the stain.
+Don't let a spill ruin your favorite carpet or rug.
+Immediately after a stain is spotted, blend white vinegar and water together in equal parts, then pour the solution over the area.
 After a few minutes, wipe it away for a rug that's as good as new.